oracle/rwloadsim/docs/index.md

 # The RWP\*Load Simulator

-The RWP\*Load Simuator is a tool for scripting, simulation and much more around the Oracle database.
+The RWP\*Load Simulator is a tool for scripting, simulation and much more around the Oracle database.
 Like having a bit of bash and SQL, a nip of C or Java, a dash of awk, a grain of sed plus drops of secret sauce in one single tool.

 ## Getting the RWP\*Load Simulator

-The tool is available at [https://github.com/oracle/rwloadsim](https://github.com/oracle/rwloadsim) where you will find both souces and binary distributions.
+The tool is available at [https://github.com/oracle/rwloadsim](https://github.com/oracle/rwloadsim) where you will find both sources and binary distributions.

 ## RWP\*Load Simulator users guide